-Here is a table summarizing where the computation takes place vs the operation performed in DSS:
+Here is a table summarizing where the computation takes place for each operation performed in DSS:

 Some rules are clear and easy to understand.
 Take a SQL recipe.
 First, remember that the input datasets of your SQL recipe must be in a SQL database.
 When you hit run in the SQL recipe, DSS will send a query to the SQL database: read the input datasets, perform the SQL query, and finally write the output dataset if it is a SQL dataset, or streams the output otherwise.

 So the computation actually runs in-database.
 Same idea for Pig and Hive recipes, but here applied to HDFS datasets, and everything runs in-cluster.

 DSS does not solely act as a server, sending queries to a SQL-database or a Hadoop-cluster.
 It also performs computation, what we called the DSS engine, which uses two main strategies:

 The DSS engine also uses a third strategy for charts, but this a particular topic that is well-explained in the documentation.